cjbayne/softdocs/docs/guide_conda.md

 ## Export Environment to File

-- Export an enviroment for sharing, etc.
+Export the current environment into a .yml file

+	conda env export -f environment.yml

 ### Args
 - `-f, --file FILE`: Environment definition file (default: environment.yml).

-### Examples

-Export the current environment into a .yml file

-	conda env export -f environment.yml

 ## Install Packages

-- I always search for a package in Anaconda's repo from conda-forge's channel first: https://anaconda.org/anaconda/repo
+- Search for a package in Anaconda's repo: [Anaconda repo](https://anaconda.org/anaconda/repo)
-- If it is available but not in conda-forge's channel, I will download it
+    - Install from conda-forge channel first if available, if not available then download from source with most downloads
-- Avoid installing from `pip` as much as possible, but if a package is only available there, install it and check if it works
+- Avoid installing using `pip`, but if a package is only available there, install it and verify there are no problems

 ## Change Directory to Different Drive in Anaconda Prompt

-- If changing the current working directory (cwd) to a different drive in an Anaconda Prompt window, need additional argument.
+Change the current working directory to another drive, the B drive in this case

+	cd /d B:

 ### Args
-- `/d`: specifies a different drive is going to be used.
+- `/d PATH`: Change location to a different drive.
-- `PATH`: new absolute path to change the current directory to.

-### Examples

-Change the cwd from the C drive to a location in the B drive (PATH = B:)

-	cd /d PATH